Consecrated virgin: Origins

 Margaret of Antioch, Agnes of Rome, Euphemia of Chalcedon and Lucia of Syracuse.

 In the theology of the Church Fathers, the prototype of the sacred virgin is the Blessed Virgin Mary, consecrated by the Holy Spirit at Annunciation.
 Although not stated in the gospels, the perpetual virginity of Mary was widely upheld as a dogma by the Church Fathers from the 4th century.
 The tradition of a ritual form of the consecration also dates to the 4th century, but it is widely held that a more informal consecration was imparted to consecrate women by their bishops dating from the time of the Apostles.

 The first known formal rite of consecration is that of Saint Marcellina, dated AD 353, mentioned in De Virginibus by her brother, Saint Ambrose.
 Another early consecrated virgin is Saint Genevieve (c.
 422).
 The earliest copies of the rite are from some of the earliest sacramentaries, like the 7th-century Leonine sacramentary.

 During the medieval period, the rite of consecration was maintained by nuns in monastic orders, such as the Benedictines and Carthusians.
 This consecration could be done either concurrently with or some time after the profession of solemn vows.
 Among Carthusian nuns, there was the unique practice of these virgins being entitled to hand apart from a crown a stole, and a maniple, vestments otherwise reserved to clergy.

-Typically, mendicant nuns did not have the tradition of receiving the consecration of virgins but were content to have perpetual vows.
+In the High Middle Ages, the Consecratio Virginum is known for Benedictine and Cistercian monasteries, it is mentioned in the Rule of Saint Clare of Assisi and its optional bestowing is also provided for in the constitutions of the first Dominican nuns.